Contributor: Anonymous

-Kristalnacht, the “Night of Broken Glass,” November 9th, 1938, was a night that marked widespread violence against German and Austrian synagogues, Jewish businesses, and Jews, themselves.
-Nearly 100 Jews were killed, and several thousand sent to concentration camps.
+Kristallnacht, the “Night of Broken Glass,” November 9th, 1938, was a night that marked widespread violence against German and Austrian synagogues, Jewish businesses, and Jews, themselves.
+Nearly 100 Jews were killed, and several thousand were sent to concentration camps.
 It marked the “beginning of the end” for Jews in Germany.
-Sixty-five years, later anti-Semitism is rising again in the world.
+Sixty-five years later, anti-Semitism is rising again in the world.
 It never really left.
 It just went underground.
 It is now beginning to sweep across the world in a tidal wave of hatred.

 France’s Chief Rabbi has warned Jewish men against wearing yarmulkes in public, suggesting baseball caps instead to minimize the chance of becoming targets of violence.